AIO1/ECSPrimengTable/README.md

       `,
       // button: {
         // icon: "pi pi-bars", // Uncomment to customize the legend button icon
-        // text: "Legend", // Uncomment to customize the legend button text
+        // label: "Legend", // Uncomment to customize the legend button text
+        // You can customize other properties included in the ITableButton
       // }
     }
   });